 The second sermon in our series on Malachi looks at a passage that talks about marriage in the context of the covenant faithfulness of God (Malachi 2:10-16).
 Speaking through his prophet, God expressed concern about the behavior of two groups of people in post-exilic Israel.
 The first group consisted of Israelite men who were marrying non-Israelite women, despite the fact...Keep Reading

 Celebrating the season of Lent is one of the oldest practices of the Christian church.
 It was originally a time for new believers to prepare themselves for their baptisms, which were done on Easter Sunday.
 But it soon grew to be a time for all believers to prepare themselves for Easter by examining their hearts and lives, and repenting of their sin.
-The word &ldquo...Keep Reading
+The word "lent" means...Keep Reading